fluiddynsci/EngSketchPad/CAPSexamples/README.txt

                  CAPS: Computational Aircraft Prototype Syntheses
-                              Rev 1.15 -- May 2019
+                           Rev 1.21 -- January 2022
                                    Examples

 1. Prerequisites

     All the examples assume that the appropriate executables can be invoked via a system call (i.e. they are in the PATH environment variable).
-The one exception is the Astros examples, which use use the environment variable ASTROS_ROOT (set to the path where the Astros executable can be found).
-The analysis tools xfoil and avl are provided with the distribution, and all other software must be obtained elsewhere.
+The one exception is the Astros examples, which use use the environment variable ASTROS_ROOT (set to the path where Astros can be found) to locate Astros.
+    The analysis tools xfoil and avl are provided with the distribution, and all other analysis software must be obtained elsewhere.

     The examples are provided in the cCAPS and pyCAPS sub-directories.
     File names indicate the analysis tools executed within the example.

     The bash scripts regressionTest/execute_CTestRegression.sh and
-    regressionTest/execute_PyTestRegression.sh can be used to test the CAPS installation on OSX and Linux.
+    regressionTest/execute_PyTestRegression.sh can be used to test
+    the CAPS installation on OSX and Linux.
 Only examples where the analysis software is found in the path are executed.
-These scripts must be executed from within the regressionTest directory.
+    The scripts must be executed in the regressionTest directory.

 2. C-code examples

     2.1 Low Fidelity CFD